Ronnier Mustelier: Leones de Yucatán

 On April 18, 2017, Mustelier signed with the Leones de Yucatán of the Mexican League.
 With Yucatán, he played in 48 games while batting .318 with one home run and 22 RBIs.
 He was released on October 2, 2017.
 It was later revealed that Mustelier had been playing with the club as a naturalized Mexican citizen and not as a foreigner.
 However, after growing suspicion, an investigation was launched and it was discovered that Mustelier's passport was falsified.
 The Leones de Yucatán organization was forced to pay a $5 million peso (approximately US$250,000) fine for registering Mustelier's fake passport, and Mustelier was suspended for the rest of the season.

 Olmecas de Tabasco

 On March 15, 2018, Mustelier signed with the Olmecas de Tabasco of the Mexican League.
 Mustelier did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.
 In 2021, Mustelier batted .268/.357/.338 with 2 home runs and 21 RBIs in 60 games.
 On January 4, 2022, Mustelier was released in order to make room for fellow Cuban infielder Lázaro Hernández on the Olmecas roster.

 Tigres de Quintana Roo (second stint)

 On January 23, 2022, Mustelier signed with the Tigres de Quintana Roo of the Mexican League.
 In 29 games, he batted .299/.381/.433 with 3 home runs and 13 RBIs.
 Mustelier was released on June 17, 2022.

+Post-playing career

+On May 25, 2023, Mustelier became interim manager for the Tigres de Quintana Roo of the Mexican League following the dismissal of Jesse Garcia.

+On May 30, 2024, Mustlier was named to manager of El Águila de Veracruz of the Mexican League.